AndrewRadev/quickmd/README.md

     <input-file.md>    Markdown file to render.
 Use "-" to read markdown from STDIN (implies --no-watch)
 ```

+## Features

+- Github-like rendering, though not guaranteed to be perfectly identical.
+Relying on whatever [pulldown-cmark](https://crates.io/crates/pulldown-cmark) provides, which is good enough for me.

+- Fast and seamless preview updates on file write.

+- Code highlighting via [highlight.js](https://highlightjs.org/).
+Currently, the relevant javascript is included via a CDN, which unfortunately means it won't work without an internet connection.

+- Ability to render STDIN, which allows partial rendering of target markdown.
+Try putting [this bit of Vimscript](https://github.com/AndrewRadev/Vimfiles/blob/f9e0c08dd280d13acb625d3370da399c39e14403/ftplugin/markdown.vim#L11-L15) in your `~/.vim/ftplugin/markdown.vim`, select a few lines and press `!`.

 ## Configuration

 You can change the CSS of the preview HTML by writing CSS in one of these files: